kennygrant/web-programming-in-go/security.md

 * Magically converting user input into a different type depending on its structure
 * Evaluating user input as code (for example json vulnerabilities)

 All of these have in common allowing user input to influence your queries to the database.
-Always sanitise user input, and where possible use a whitelist of commands which are chosen according to the user input, rather than attempting to sanitise the strings that are fed in.
+Always  sanitise user input for queries, and where possible use a whitelist of commands which are chosen according to the user input, rather than attempting to sanitise the strings that are fed in.

 #### Example vulnerability